ansible/ansible-ai-connect-service/README.md

 is one handy way for that requirement.

-For getting the unit test code coverage, install the `coverage` module, which is included in `requirements-dev.txt` with the instructions in the [Using pre-commit](#using-pre-commit) section.
+For getting the unit test code coverage, install the `coverage` module with the instructions in the [Using pre-commit](#using-pre-commit) section.

 ### Use make